lipemat/phpstan-wordpress/Readme.md

 The `nonDistributed` set to `false` parameter will disable the following rules:
 1. Require all classes to be either abstract or final.
 2. Require a `declare(strict_types=1)` statement in every non-empty file.
+3. Require any concrete methods in abstract classes to be `private` or `final`.

 ### Prevent any inheritance
 Adding the `noExtends` parameter to the `lipemat` parameter will prevent having or extending any unlisted abstract classes.